 When you arrive for Duke’s information session, they give you a sticker that says “I visited Duke University.”
-So even if you aren’t accepted, hopefully you will remember their charming Southern hospitality.
+So even if you aren’t accepted, hopefully you’ll remember their charming Southern hospitality!

 I arrived late and missed my info session (so I didn’t get the sticker).
-If I had made it in time, I probably would have learned that Duke has about 6,500 undergraduates, and a little over 8,000 graduate students.
-Believe it or not, as many students are from California than North Carolina, with 15% of the class coming from each state.
+If I had made it in time, I probably would have learned that Duke has about 6,500 undergraduates and a little over 8,000 graduate students.
+Believe it or not, as many students are from California than North Carolina, with 15% of the class coming from both states.
 New York, Florida and New Jersey students make up the next largest populations.
 The top five majors are economics, biomedical engineering, biology, psychology and public policy studies.
 Engineers make up about 15% of the campus, and the genders are equally balanced, unlike most other colleges, which have more women than men.
-More quick facts can be found here.
+You’ll find more quick facts here.

 Duke sits on a huge 9,000-acre campus in Durham, with 7,000 of those acres making up the Duke Forest, some of which is contiguous with the campus.
 The Forest provides recreation and research opportunities for faculty and students.

 The freshmen live on East campus and have separate dining facilities from upperclassmen.
 Over 90% of all students live on campus for all four years.
 Sophomores, juniors and seniors live in a variety of housing options on West and Central campuses.
 Fraternity and sorority houses (about 30% of the students join a Greek organization) are interspersed with other selective, themed living houses, which include an arts theme house, an Asian cultural theme house, and entrepreneurship dorm, a women’s living option, a “smart home” in which students must make changes each year to increase the facility’s sustainability, and many other choices.